evansiroky/db-streamer/README.md

 ## Current Status

 Project is in alpha version.
-Currently supports streaming data into PostgreSQL table.
+Currently supports streaming data into PostgreSQL or MySQL table.

+## Additional Dependencies

+In order to use this library, you must also install the additional libraries in your project depending on the database that you use.

+### PostgreSQL

+    npm install pg --save
+    npm install pg-copy-streams --save
+    npm install pg-hstore --save

+### MySQL

+    npm install mysql --save
+    npm install streamsql --save

 ## Usage